 “After a stressful day at the home office, there are those who find comfort in spending time in front of the television or computer playing something.
-It is important to be aware of how much this time is beneficial for mental health”, says Dr. Victor Kurita, (CRM 98008 SP), a doctor focused on the physical and mental health of gamers.
-With that in mind, the doctor separated five online games created especially to help people with anxiety and depression disorders.
+It’s important to realize how beneficial this time is for mental health,” says Dr. Victor Kurita, (CRM 98008 SP), doctor focused on the physical and mental health of gamers.
+Thinking about it, the doctor separated five online games created especially to help people with anxiety and depression disorders.

 Welcome Journey: created in partnership with associations of psychologists and psychiatrists, the game is properly made to make players aware of depression.
 There are four stages that go through the discovery, overcoming, hope and care phases.

 Hellblade: Senua's Sacrifice: the game was created from real events after the viking invasion of the orkney islands and the game character Senua travels to one of the worlds of nordic mythology.
 While her journey takes place, the game clearly shows how a person with anxiety and even episodes of psychosis behaves.

 Sea of Solitude: the game takes place in Germany after a devastating flood and the main character, Kay, walks through the destroyed city all alone and alone.
 Among the monsters she fights, throughout the game it is implied that this all actually comes from the protagonist, who goes through a phase of severe depression, but sees a glimmer of hope with other artistic representations of light in the midst of darkness.